giantswarm/docs/src/content/basics/nodepools/index.md

 You can assign workloads to node pools in a more indirect way too.
 This is achieved by using other node attributes which are specified via the node pool and which are exposed as node labels.

 For example: In a case where you have node pools with one instance type.
-Using a `nodeSelector` with the label `beta.kubernetes.io/instance-type` you can assign workloads to matching nodes only.
+Using a `nodeSelector` with the label `node.kubernetes.io/instance-type` (or in Kubernetes before v1.17: `beta.kubernetes.io/instance-type`) you can assign workloads to matching nodes only.

 Another example: In a case where you have different node pools using different availability zones.
-With a `nodeSelector` using the label `failure-domain.beta.kubernetes.io/zone` you can assign your workload to the nodes in a particular availability zone.
+With a `nodeSelector` using the label `topology.kubernetes.io/zone` (or in Kubernetes before v1.17: `failure-domain.beta.kubernetes.io/zone`) you can assign your workload to the nodes in a particular availability zone.

 ## Node pool deletion